Introduction to the Kookaberry

 - Tutorial-Start your engines: In this Tutorial you will be simulating the starting of a car engine when the petrol tank is 75% full using one Kookaberry.
 You will then connect it to another Kookaberry and show how the engine can only be started when the tank is both 75% full AND an ignition button is pressed.

 - Food for Thought: Students will check each other’s lunch boxes for various categories of food on the Australian Guide to Healthy Eating.
-The number of items of food in each category are recorded on a keypad using the CountMe app and transmitted to the teacher’s Kookaberry running the ListenLog app for display and analysis.
+The number of items of food in each category are recorded using the Kookaberry buttons with the CountMe app and transmitted to the teacher’s Kookaberry running the ListenLog app for display and analysis.

 - Practice makes Perfect: Students will design and run an obstacle course whilst using the BalanceMe app with the aim of improving their balance and reducing their number of ‘drops’.
 The app emulates an egg and spoon, detecting, recording and transmitting time taken and number of drops.

 - Making Music: Students will explore musical pitch and tune bottles using their Kookaberry running the MoveMusic app.

 Introduction to digital systems